NeuralMMO/neuralmmo.github.io/rst/landing.rst

       Baseline:
          The baseline is designed for ease of use and modification.
 We recommend using it as a starting point for your submissions.
 It provides task presentation and sampling, treated as constants.

-         All RL agent teams train using the same baseline task curriculum.
+         All RL agents train using the same baseline task curriculum.
 Hybrid methods are allowed, but traditional scripting alone is unlikely to be effective because of the new task-oriented focus.

-         Neural MMO provides a baseline repository.
-It features a model adapted from NetEase's winning submission in the NeurIPS 2022 competition.
-The repository also includes a fixed curriculum of procedurally generated tasks, a single-file CleanRL PPO implementation, PufferLib integration for streamlined training, and WandB for logging and visualization.
+         Neural MMO provides a baseline repository that includes a fixed curriculum of procedurally generated tasks, a single-file CleanRL PPO implementation, PufferLib integration for streamlined training, and WandB for logging and visualization.

   .. tab-item:: Curriculum Generation